 If the location of the AC Manual Disconnect Switch cannot be installed within eight (8) feet from the Point of Connection to the electric utility, its location must be approved at the discretion of the Utility.
 All questions regarding the location of the Utility AC Manual Disconnect will be directed to the Utility Service Planning Department at (626) 744-4495.

 The PSI Program requires accurate energy production meters for all installations that receive PSI Incentives.
 Accurate measurement of solar energy output is of paramount importance to ensure optimum value for solar owners.

 PWP requires a performance meter (Utilitiy Grade Single Socket (SS) 4 clip) in all solar installations.
 Performance meter must be supplied and installed by the solar contractor/installer.

 For solar electric generating systems receiving an EPBB Incentive, a basic meter with accuracy of ±5 percent is required.
 Eligible meters are listed at the Go Solar California website.

-For systems receiving PBI payments, regardless of system size, are required to purchase performance meter(s) from Pasadena Water and Power’s meter shop.
+For systems receiving PBI payments, regardless of system size, are required to purchase performance meter(s) from a vendor or distributor approved by Pasadena Water and Power’s meter section.
 PWP may require additional meter functionality requirements to monitor large solar systems.

 Meters and service panels must meet all local building and utility codes.

-PWP will install a bidirectional utility net meter before the system is connected to the grid at no cost to the customer.
+PWP will replace the existing utility meter with a solar net meter after the system passes PWP Field Inspection and before the system is authorized to connect to the grid at no cost to the customer.

 PSI provides financial incentives for high quality solar installations with maximum system performance during periods of peak electric demand.